andystanton/euler/README.md

 # Project Euler Solutions

 Solutions to [Project Euler](https://projecteuler.net) problems.
 The solutions rely on language features only i.e. no third party libraries.
-Includes shell script to run source files containing a solution.
+Includes shell script to run source files containing a solution using appropriate Docker containers.

 The problem and answer can be included in plain text files in each problem directory, e.g.